 - or even stop paying premiums for a period of time.

 This is a great feature if you hit an unexpected financial road block and find yourself short on money.
-Your cash value can help sustain you in a myriad of ways if your life hits a rough financial patch.
+Your cash value can help sustain you in a myriad of money making ways if your life hits a rough financial patch.

 Access to Cash Value at any time.